wwsd/wwsd.github.io/_posts/2015-12-02-0-to-60-in-Markdown.md

 ### Links

-How do you add links? they are added by placing your link name inbetween square brackets, then immediately follow by your URL in parantheses like this
+How do you add links? they are added by placing your link name inbetween square brackets, then immediately followed by your URL in parantheses like this

 {% raw  %}
     [MY_LINK_NAME](http://example.com/)